gaf3/sphinxter/docs/source/reader.rst

     .. classmethod:: attributes(resource) -> dict

-        Extract attributes from a module or class, including their comments and docstrings
+        Read attributes from a module or class, including their comments and docstrings

         :param resource: what to extract attributes from
         :type resource: function or method